 Many innovative products have had limited staying-power in the music instruments marketplace.
 As a means of advancing the discipline, the development of new musical tools might ideally untether itself from the mechanisms of sustaining a business—this is rarely possible.
-The musical instruments industry and specifically electric guitars (a $1.5 billion a year market), though diverse and multifaceted, is dwarfed by the scope of, for instance, even just the lipstick industry (a $13 billion a year market)...not the entire makeup industry: just lipstick!
-That is to say: there is money to be made in the musical instruments industry, but not as much as one might think relative to other industries.
+The musical instruments industry and specifically electric guitars (a roughly $1.5 billion a year market), though diverse and multifaceted, is shadowed by the scope of, for instance, the lipstick industry (a roughly $13 billion a year market)...not the entire makeup industry: just lipstick!
+That is to say: there is some money to be made in the musical instruments industry, but not as much as one might think relative to other industries.
 As an unfortunate consequence, most musicians can likely think of at least one musical invention—an effect, an instrument, a component of an instrument—that was innovative, but, nonetheless, is no longer in production.
 The Parker Fly guitar is one of those innovations.

 This article will not detail the many innovative aspects of these remarkable instruments or the story of how Parker Guitars produced these wonderful instruments for more than two decades.
 What we will focus on, however, are the questions many musicians who embrace such innovative products in their creative and professional work must unfortunately ask themselves from time to time:

 —Where do musicians get support for their instruments when the manufacturers of those instruments disappear and there are no longer any “authorized service centers”?

 —Will anyone preserve knowledge about these innovative tools for current players, posterity, historicity, and education?